uroboros-71/JohnWickCommodore64/readme.rst

 ========

 This Application use terminal and Commodore64 font.

 You can get commodore64 font `here <https://www.dafont.com/commodore-64.font>`_.

 This is the recommended terminal application.

 * Windows:  Windows Terminal, cool-retro-term(Need WSL)
 * MacOSX:   iTerm2, cool-retro-term
+* Linux:    cool-retro-term

-I don't check linux termial, use a terminal that can display non-equal fonts.
+I don't check other linux termial, use a terminal that can display non-equal fonts.

 Setting Terminal
 ----------------